mshodge/youshallnotpassport/Twitter_FAQ.md

 <b><u>If 2 weeks</u></b><br>
 If you can use the Premium Service you may be able to get an appointment in time.
 Fast Track is unlikely as it takes a week from the appointment to receive the passport.
+Another option is to contact the
+<a href="https://www.gov.uk/passport-advice-line">passport advice line</a>
-Another option is to contact your local Passport Office to get an emergency appointment as you are within 2 weeks of travel.
+to get an emergency appointment as you are within 2 weeks of travel.
 <br><br>
 <b><u>If 2-10 weeks</u></b><br>
 For this, I would recommend booking a Fast Track appointment.
 Although closer to